Akshaykadam1/Practice_Demo_devops/README.md

 # Practice_Demo_devops
-this is demo for git and github
+this is demo for git and github.also work inprocess